roeltielen/gismo_pmultigrid_xbraid/README.md

 The file starts with a general description of *p*-multigrid methods and then briefly discusses all arguments that can be provided by the user, after which both the **pMultigrid_example** and **xbraid_heatEquation_example** are discussed in more detail.
 Please note that this README file shows many similarities with chapter 7 of [1].

 # *p*-multigrid
 In both examples, we consider the *p*-multigrid method as presented in [1,2]. *p*-multigrid methods are a class of iterative solvers that use a low-order correction to update the high-order solution.
-At each level of the hierarchy, a basic iterative method (e.g.  Gauss-Seidel,ILUT) is applied which results in an overall efficient method.
+At each level of the hierarchy, a basic iterative method (e.g. Gauss-Seidel, ILUT) is applied which results in an overall efficient method.
 Figure 1 illustrates a single iteration of a *p*-multigrid method.

 ![GitHub Logo](images/p_multigrid.png)